spion/spion.github.com/src/documents/posts/machine-learning-ethics.html.md

 Sure, there are ways to ask some ML systems why they made a decision after the fact, and they can elaborate the variables that had the most effect.
 But before the algorithm gets the training data, you *don't* know what it will decide - nobody does!
-It learns from the history of its own actions and how the users reacted to them, so in essence, the users are the ones training it.
+It learns from the history of its own actions and how the users reacted to them, so in essence, the users are programming its behaviour (through the lens of its value function).

-Remember there are millions of people visiting YouTube every day, so the algorithm can try a lot of stuff in a very short time.
-After a while it will start noticing certain patterns.
-For example, it seems that people who generally watch cat videos will stay a lot longer if they are given cat videos in their suggestion box.
-Moreover, that will happen even if situations when they are watching something else, like academic lecture material.
+Lets say the system learnt that people who have cat videos in their watch history will stay a lot longer if they are given cat videos in their suggestion box.
+Nothing groundbreaking there.

+Now lets say it figures out the same action is appropriate when they are watching something unrelated, like academic lecture material, because past data suggests that people of that profile leave slightly earlier when given more lecture videos, while they stay for hours when given cat videos, giving up the lecture videos.

 This raises a very important question - is the system behaving in an ethical manner?
 Is it ethical to show cat videos to a person trying to study and nudge them towards wasting their time?
 Even that